-Horizon Power will accept alternative approaches to achieving the hard-wired internet connection (eg LAN connection direct to home router, power line carrier devices, wifi range extenders) but the final connection to the SGD must be a hard wired Cat 5 or Cat 6 cable with internet available.
+Horizon Power will accept alternative approaches to achieving the hard-wired internet connection (e.g. LAN connection direct to home router, power line carrier devices, WI-FI range extenders) but the final connection to the SGD must be a hard-wired minimum Cat 5e cable with internet available.
+The ethernet cable is to have an insulation rating that meets a minimum of 300V RMS and is marked as such from the manufacturer.

-In circumstances where an inverter does not have a hard-wired ethernet port (eg with a serial connection) the internet connection to the SGD must be hard-wired, however a wireless connection to the inverter is also required for the purposes of connection to the inverter manufacturers portal.
+In circumstances where an inverter does not have a hard-wired ethernet port (e.g. with a serial connection) the internet connection to the SGD must be hard-wired, however a wireless connection to the inverter is also required for the purposes of connection to the inverter manufacturers portal.